Jegelewicz/arctos-ipt-archive/UWBM_test.markdown

 Nomer was responsible for name alignments.
 Elton carried out dataset extraction, and generated the review notes.
 Preston tracked, versioned, and packaged, the dataset under review.

+Teresa J. Mayfield-Meyer developed the text and results content for the reports produced in this review.

+Jorrit Poelen developed the scripts used to create results values for the reports produced in this review.

+# References
-_these are sorta references, but also not - I think we should clean them up_
+_the first two are sorta references, but also not - I think we should clean them up_
 [^1]: Disclaimer: The results in this review should be considered friendly, yet naive, notes from an unsophisticated robot.
 Please keep that in mind when considering the review results.
 [^2]: According to http://opendefinition.org/: "Open data is data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike."

-# References
 [^3]: Bradley J (2025).
 UWBM Mammalogy Collection (Arctos).
 University of Washington Burke Museum.
 Occurrence dataset https://doi.org/10.15468/qziy3w accessed via GBIF.org on 2025-09-05. _from GBIF API_
 [^4]: Darwin Core Maintenance Group.
 2021.
 Darwin Core Quick Reference Guide.
 Biodiversity Information Standards (TDWG). https://dwc.tdwg.org/terms/
 [^5]: Biodiversity Information Standards (TDWG). (n.d.).
 Latimer Core Documentation.
 Latimer Core. https://ltc.tdwg.org/